sinhrks/daskperiment/docs/source/index.rst

 ========================================

 `daskperiment` is a tool to perform reproducible machine learning experiment.
-It allows users to define and manage the history of trials (given parameters, results and execution environment).
+It enables users to define and manage the history of trials (given parameters, results and execution environment).

-The package is built on `Dask`, a package for parallel computing with task scheduling.
+This package is built on `Dask`, a package for parallel computing with task scheduling.
 Each experiment trial is internally expressed as `Dask` computation graph, and can be executed in parallel.

-It can be used in both Jupyter and command line (and also in standard Python interpreter).
+It can be used both on Jupyter and command line (and also on standard Python interpreter).
 The benefits of daskperiemnt are:

-- Usable in standard Python/Jupyter environment (and optionally with standard KVS).
+- Compatibility with standard Python/Jupyter environment (and optionally with standard KVS).

-  - No need to setting up server applications.
+  - No need to set up server applications
-  - No registration to cloud services.
+  - No need to registrate on any cloud services
-  - Not to be constrained by slightly customized Python shells.
+  - Run on standard / customized Python shells

-- User-intuitive.
+-Intuitive user interface

-  - Minimizing modifications of existing codes.
+  - Few modifications on existing codes are needed
-  - Logging automatically (no need to write additional codes for logging)
+  - Trial histories are logged automatically (no need to write additional codes for logging)
-  - Performing experiments using `Dask` compatible API.
+  - `Dask` compatible API
-  - Easily handle experiments history (with `pandas` basic operations).
+  - Easily accessible experiments history (with `pandas` basic operations)
-  - Requires less work to manage with Git (no need to make branch per trials).
+  - Less managiment works on Git (no need to make branch per trials)
-  - (Experimental) Web dashboard to manage trial history.
+  - (Experimental) Web dashboard to manage trial history

-- Tracking experiment related information.
+-Traceability of experiment related information

   - Trial result and its (hyper) parameters.
-  - Code context.
+  - Code contexts
-  - Environment information.
+  - Environment information

     - Device information
     - OS information